StephanieChevalier/stephaniechevalier.github.io/_pages/about.md

 I aim at contributing in related fundamental research and help the translation of basic science results into health care advances.

 Via bioinformatics, I have a special affinity for **the holistic approach of systems biology** to unravel and predict biological phenomena.
+I trained in bioinformatics with internships in different areas of this discipline: the challenge of **data integration**, **NGS analysis**, **structural analysis** for drug design, and finally the one of complex **biological systems analysis and modelling**.
+I then approached related issues from different viewpoints.

 ## Overview of my doctorate

-**PhD in computer science for a systems biology issue:** <important>dynamical interaction modelling</important>.
+**PhD in computer science for a systems biology issue:** <important>modelling of regulatory mechanisms</important>.

-I contributed to a method for <important>automatic inference of discrete dynamical models of biological interactions</important>, called <important>BoNesis</important>.
+I contributed to a method for **automatic inference of discrete dynamical models of biological interactions** governing complex cell behaviors, called <important>BoNesis</important>.
 It allows to **model regulatory mechanisms of biological processes with complex dynamic properties**, such as cell differentiation, by taking into account **knowledge on thousands of genes**.

 [![BoNesis-principle](../images/bonesis_principle.png){:class="img-page"}](https://github.com/bnediction/bonesis)